 - REPLACE SOFT WITH HARD

-If you have severe reactions to dust mites, you can further reduce your contact with these critters by replacing carpets with hard flooring and curtains with blinds.
-Remove soft furnishings like cushions, soft toys and upholstered chairs from the bedroom.
+You can further reduce your contact with these critters by replacing carpets with hard flooring and curtains with blinds.
+This is especially useful for those with extreme reactions.
+Remove soft furnishings like cushions, soft toys and upholstered chairs from the bedroom

 Vacuum bed bases and carpets frequently.
 If you don’t use a mattress protector, vacuum the mattress too.
 Use a vacuum cleaner with a HEPA filter, to prevent dust mites being pumped into the air through the air filters.